saltstack-formulas/template-formula/TOFS_pattern.md

     - ntp.conf
 ```

-**Customizing the formula just with pillar data** we have the option to define the NTP servers.
+**Customizing the formula just with pillar data**, we have the option to define the NTP servers.

 ```
 ## /srv/saltstack/pillar/top.sls